SHUO KUA

 The Receptive means the Earth.
 It takes care that all creatures are nourished.

-Therefore it is said: "He causes them to serve one another in the sign of the Receptive."
+Therefore it is said: "He causes them to serve one another in the sign

 The Joyous is mid autumn, which rejoices all creatures.